‘Black Sails’ Creators Talk Series Finale, Discuss Moments In Show [Spoilers]

 In a report by IGN, a discussion was had with series creators Jonathan Steinberg and Robert Levine.
 The two discussed the finale and the action therein, most notably the final sequences that lead to the curtains closing.

-Steinberg had this to say in regards to the ending and why Black Sails ended on a generally happy tone.
+Steinberg had this to say in regard to the ending and why Black Sails ended on a generally happy tone.

 “I think there was an awareness that when watched in a certain way there was so much tragedy already in the ending.
 Of all the people who were lost and weren’t there anymore, and how close they were to something historically meaningfully that got bargained away, that to then pile that on with even more misery just felt unpleasant,” Steinberg stated.